Anmol-S314/work_mail/README.md

 ## Running the application

-1) Start the emulator or connect or android mobile with your laptop and allow for USB debugging.
+1) Start the emulator or connect or android mobile with your laptop and allow USB debugging in your Developer Mode.
-2) Run the application using command: "flutter run"
+2) To install dependednces do `flutter pub get`
-3) Select the device you want to run the application on.
+3) Run the application using command: `flutter run`